Hot Springs

 4. Day 4

-HSV Magellan + Depart
+HSV Granada + Depart

 Fly into Little Rock (LIT), drive 50 minutes to Hot Springs.
 Hot Springs Village requires advance guest registration -- call the Village golf desk to book guest access.
 Bathhouse Row spa reservations fill quickly on weekends; book alongside golf.